7RU7H/Archive/APIs/API-Hacking.md

 #### Broken User Authentication (BUA)

 Broken User Authentication (BUA) is incorrect implementation of authenication mechanism leading to the compromising of authentication tokens or temporary or permanent impersonation of user’s identities.

+Hunt for:
+- Can you:
+	- Credential stuff
+	- Brute force
+	- Break a weak encryption key if encrypted, weakly hashed or in plain text
+	- Pass unsigned/weakly signed [[JSON-Web-Tokens]] - no expiration datas?
+- Does the API permit weak passwords?
+- Does the API validate tokens
+- Is sensitive data sent in the URL

 Migitations:
 - Ensure end users use complex passphrases